 10 tips for safer trenching and excavating

 The Occupational Safety and Health Administration (OSHA) considers excavation to be one of the most dangerous activities in the construction and utilities industries.
 This is primarily because the potential for collapse poses great hazards for employees.
-According to OSHA, “One cubic yard of soil can weigh as much as a car.”
-Approximately two U.S. workers die each month in trench collapses.
+According to OSHA, “One cubic yard of soil can weigh as much as a car.

 With the right knowledge, regulations, and safety supplies, employers can help reduce injuries and fatalities caused by cave-ins.
-Below are 10 safety tips that will allow crews to work safer in trenches:
+Below are 10 safety tips that will allow crews to work more safely in trenches:

 1. Never enter an unprotected trench.

 2. Park heavy equipment as far from trench edges as possible.
 Keep soil or other materials at least 2' away from the sides of the trench.
 If the job site does not allow for two feet of distance, soil removed from the trench may need to be moved to another location until work is completed.